-Employees who participate in the health insurance benefits provided by the Town shall be responsible for the cost of 20% of the monthly HMO premium.
-The Town shall pay 80% of the monthly HMO premium.
+The Town offers a range of health insurance plans to eligible employees.
+Currently, employees who participate in the HMO plan provided by the Town are responsible for 20% of the cost of the monthly premium and the Town pays 80% of the monthly premium.
+For other health insurance plans, the Town currently pays an amount equal to 80% of the monthly HMO premium.